Judah P. Benjamin: Secretary of War

-Confederate Secretary of State
+Secretary of State

 Throughout his time as Secretary of State, Benjamin tried to induce Britain and France to recognize the Confederacy—no other nation was likely to do so unless these powerful states led the way.
 The protection this would bring to the Confederacy and its foreign trade was hoped to be enough to save it.

 Basis of Confederate foreign policy

 By the 1850s, cheap Southern cotton fueled the industries of Europe.
 The mills of Britain, developed during the first half of the 19th century, by 1860 used more cotton than the rest of the industrialized world combined.
 Cotton imports to Britain came almost entirely from the American South.
-According to an article in The Economist in 1853, "let any great social or physical convulsion visit the United States, and England would feel the shock from Land's End to John O'Groat's.
+According to an article in The Economist in 1853, "let any great social or physical convulsion visit the United States, and England would feel the shock from Land's End to John O'Groats.
 The lives of nearly two million of our countrymen ... hang upon a thread."

 In 1855, an Ohioan, David Christy, published Cotton Is King: or Slavery in the Light of Political Economy.
 Christy argued that the flow of cotton was so important to the industrialized world that cutting it off would be devastating—not least to the Northern United States, as cotton was by far the largest U.S. export.
 This became known as the "King Cotton" theory, to which Davis was an enthusiastic subscriber.
 Benjamin also spoke in favor of the theory, though Butler suspected he may have "known better", based on his firsthand knowledge of Europe.

 When war came, Davis, against Benjamin's advice, imposed an embargo on exports of cotton to nations that had not recognized the Confederate government, hoping to force such relations, especially with Britain and France.
 As the Union was attempting to prevent cotton from being exported from Confederate ports by a blockade and other means, this played to a certain extent into the hands of Lincoln and his Secretary of State, William H. Seward.
 Additionally, when the war began, Britain had a large surplus of cotton in warehouses, enough to keep the mills running at least part-time for a year or so.
 Although many prominent Britons believed the South would prevail, there was a reluctance to recognize Richmond until it had gained the military victories to put its foe at bay.
 Much of this was due to hatred of slavery, though part of it stemmed from a desire to remain on good terms with the U.S. government—due to a drought in 1862, Britain was forced to import large quantities of wheat and flour from the United States.
 Also, Britain feared the expansionist Americans might invade the vulnerable Canadian colonies, as Seward hinted they might.